archanarackenchath/CodingApp/README.md

 # Coding App

 ## Overview
-The **CodingApp** is an application built using Flutter that provides various coding resources, exercises, and challenges to improve programming skills.
+The **CodingApp** is an application built using Flutter that provides various coding exercises, and challenges to improve and showcase the programming skills.

 ## Screenshot
 ![App Screenshot](/screenshot.jpg)

 ## Features
-- Coding tutorials
 - Interactive exercises
 - Progress tracking
-- Challenges and competitions

 ## Technologies Used
 - Flutter